anjathiart/100-days-of-code/r1-log.md

 ### R1D90 - 20201102
 Linguilearn.
 You think you have something but then you realise far from it!
 But I worked a bit on the back end again.
 Realised I don't want to have such a full on friendship request / search / etc thing on the front end.
 This is more about the words and learning.
 So I'm going to change it that you just enter a friends email to invite them, and then let the response message deal with the cases of "already a friend", "request already sent", and so on.
 I will have to write further functions to calculate if a friend request was accepted or not and then filter that out of the resulting requests lists, in order to display the correct information on the user profile / notification section.
 Fun times.

+### R1D91 - 20201103
+Linguilearn.
+Decided that the users/friends endpoint will only return pending friendship requests and current friends of the user.
+Also decided that adding a friend is by entering an email and letting the backend response be shown as a success or error popup (for now).
+Keep changing things around. meh.